 Throughout her academic career, Nicole has taken an interest in protecting our waterways and environmental health.
 As a Birmingham native, the Cahaba River has always been within her reach, and working with Cahaba Riverkeeper has strengthened her connection with the river and everything it has to offer.
 She believes that water is one of the most important aspects of life and that it is extremely important to protect our waterways, not only for drinking but also for the aesthetic, recreational, and biological purposes our rivers, streams, and lakes provide.

-As Cahaba Riverkeeper’s Field Activities Coordinator VISTA, Nicole assists Cahaba Riverkeeper staff with the organization and management of the Swim Guide program, coordinating events with local community organizations and nonprofits to increase environmental stewardship and other outreach activities such as volunteer opportunities.
+As Cahaba Riverkeeper’s Environmental Programs Coordinator VISTA, Nicole assists Cahaba Riverkeeper staff with the organization and management of the Swim Guide program, coordinating events with local community organizations and nonprofits to increase environmental stewardship and other outreach activities such as volunteer opportunities.

 Scott Ewert is the Board President for Cahaba Riverkeeper.
 Born in Dallas, TX, he has spent his entire career in the world of talent acquisition and is currently working for Regions Bank here in Birmingham.
 His career has taken him from his hometown of Dallas to Washington DC and he credits his time working in New York City for his laser focus on storytelling and differentiation.
 He holds a BBA in Marketing from James Madison University and has leveraged his education to fuel his passion for social media and community activation.

 While in Dallas, Scott was an active volunteer at the Dallas Regional Chamber and served on the board of their Young Professionals Program where he helped develop the group’s first social media strategy.
 He also served as the Chair of the Top Investors Steward Committee and was admitted to the Leadership Dallas class of 2014, which he regretfully declined so he and his family could relocate to Birmingham to be near their family.